kutukomputer32/AES_Encryptor/README.md

 ![Screenshot](screenshot.png)

-**A simple application for file encryption and decryption written in C.**
+This application is a simple program designed to encrypt and decrypt files using a specific algorithm.
+The program is written in the C programming language and includes several basic features.

-## Features 🚀
+## Features

-- Encrypt and decrypt files using a custom key algorithm.
+- Encrypt and decrypt files using a specific key algorithm.
 - Execute basic commands like `ls`, `cd`, and `clear` through a shell.
+- If the password is incorrect or not provided, it opens a simple calculator.
+- If the password is correct, it opens the encryptor shell.
-- Utilizes a simple calculator interface to access the shell.
+- The simple calculator mode is used to conceal the encryptor shell.
-- A basic calculator mode for additional functionality.
+- Includes a basic calculator mode.

-## Usage 🛠️
+## Usage

-Ensure you have a C compiler like GCC to compile this program.
+Make sure you have a C compiler like GCC to compile this program.

-1. **Compile the program**:
+1. Compile the program:

     ```bash
     gcc encryptor.c -o encryptor
     ```

-2. **Encrypt a file**:
+2. Encrypt a file:

     ```bash
     ./encryptor encrypt file_name
     ```

    This will encrypt `file_name` and save it with the `.enc` extension.

-3. **Decrypt a file**:
+3. Decrypt a file:

     ```bash
     ./encryptor decrypt encrypted_file decrypted_result
     ```

    This will decrypt `encrypted_file` and save the result as `decrypted_result`.

-4. **Run the shell**:
+4. Run the shell:

     ```bash
     ./encryptor password
     ```

-    Enter the shell mode by providing the correct password.
+   You will enter the shell mode by providing the correct password.
 Inside the shell, you can execute commands like `ls`, `cd`, `clear`, and access the simple calculator feature.

-## Notes 📝
+## Notes

 - **Important**: This application is a simple example and is not intended for real security.
 Do not use this code for critical or sensitive purposes.